• Part of NSW Department of Primary Industries

 Putting threat abatement plans into effect

-Threat abatement planning coordinates the work of I&I NSW, public authorities, other organisations and the community.
+Threat abatement planning coordinates the work of the Department of Primary Industries, public authorities, other organisations and the community.

 Threat abatement plans also influence other planning processes, and must be taken into account by public authorities when they make decisions.
 For example, local councils and other public authorities may need to consider a threat abatement plan when assessing development proposals.